 Yes there is demand for new secondary school places in Greenwich and Lewisham.
 The places at IAG are needed to accommodate students coming to the end of Year 6 at primary school.
 At Greenwich’s request the DfE have agreed to raise the intake of Year 7 students from 100 up to 125 in order to help provide the number of places needed for September.

 The DfE supports free school applications in areas where there is a basic need for student places, including Greenwich, and the EFA is tasked with locating sites that are both available and suitable for a new school.
 School place data is publically accessible via the DfE website.

-Our temporary premises (for up to three years) are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU
+Our temporary premises are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU

 Subject to submitting a planning application and receiving approval, our proposed permanent premises (planned opening in 2020) will be Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’).

 We opened our doors to the first students on 5 September 2016 at our temporary site.
 The school will grow year-on-year and so it will take several years to reach full capacity.

 The duration of time the school will occupy the temporary building will ultimately be defined by the planning process, though the school will likely operate from the temporary site until late 2020 or 2021.
 There are no plans to annex the site.